USS Columbia (CL-56)

-USS Columbia was a light cruiser of the United States Navy, which were built during World War II.
+USS Columbia (hull number: CL-56) was a light cruiser of the United States Navy, which were built during World War II.
 The class was designed as a development of the earlier s, the size of which had been limited by the First London Naval Treaty.
 The start of the war led to the dissolution of the treaty system, but the dramatic need for new vessels precluded a new design, so the Clevelands used the same hull as their predecessors, but were significantly heavier.
 The Clevelands carried a main battery of twelve 6 in guns in four three-gun turrets, along with a secondary armament of twelve 5 in dual-purpose guns.
 They had a top speed of 32.5 kn.

 The ship, the sixth US Navy ship to bear the name, was named for the city of Columbia, South Carolina.
 Columbia was commissioned in July 1942, and saw service in several campaigns in the Pacific.
 Like almost all her sister ships, she was decommissioned shortly after the end of the war, and never saw active service again.
 Columbia was scrapped in the early 1960s.
 A memorial to the ship and crew who served on her exists in Columbia.